AKSW/text2sparql.aksw.org/docs/challenge.md

 ## Evaluation Metrics

-Evaluation in the Text2SPARQL challenge is centered on robust, well-established metrics tailored to the nuances of KGQA tasks.
+Evaluation in the Text2SPARQL challenge is centered on robust, well-established metrics tailored to the nuances of Text2SPARQL tasks.
 These include Precision, Recall, and F1-score.
 Precision assesses the proportion of correct answers among those returned by the system, highlighting accuracy.
 Recall evaluates the system's ability to retrieve all relevant answers, emphasizing coverage.
 F1-score, a harmonic mean of Precision and Recall, provides a balanced measure that considers both the quality and completeness of the answers.